TIP Specification and Guidelines¶

 Draft

-for at least 2 weeks and any technical changes that were requested have been addressed by the author.
-The process for Core Devs to decide whether to encode a TIP into their clients as part of a hard fork is not part of the TIP process.
-If such a decision is made, the TIP will move to thefinal
+state for at least 2 weeks, core developers will decide whether to include the TIP as part of a hard fork and add it to the client development (this process is not part of the TIP workflow).
+Once a decision is made, the TIP will enter theFinal

-.Final (non-Core)
+state.Final (non-Core)

 .Abandoned

-TIP Structure¶
+TIP Composition¶

 tip: <to be assigned>